-Course & Weather: 2.4 mile swim in 2-loops in Coeur d'Alene lake @56F, 112 mile bike in hilly 2-loops @78F, and 26.2 mile run in 2-loops @75F.
+Course & Weather: 2.4 mile swim in 2-loops in Coeur d'Alene lake @56F, 112 mile hilly bike in 2-loops @78F, and 26.2 mile run in 2-loops @75F.
 14:00:58

 Race-Day Food: